salog0d/blog/README.md

 ---

  🚀 Prerequisites and Installation
-* 💎 Ruby version**: Ensure Ruby 3.0 or later is installed to run Rails 7 smoothly.
+* 💎 Ruby version: Ensure Ruby 3.0 or later is installed to run Rails 7 smoothly.
 * 🛠️ System dependencies**:
   - Rails 7
   - Node.js (for asset compilation)